The Importance of Bitter and Astringent Tastes for Balanced Nutrition

-Internally the bitter taste helps to balance pitta and kapha.
-It decreases water retention and is used for a tonic for a congested liver.
+Internally, the bitter taste helps to balance Pitta and Kapha.
+It decreases water retention and is used as a tonic for a congested liver.
 It is cleansing and helps to take away burning and itching sensations.
-In excess it can aggravate vata and dehydrate the body.
-The astringent taste internally purifies the blood and helps balance pitta and kapha.
+In excess it can aggravate Vata and dehydrate the body.
+The astringent taste internally purifies the blood and helps balance Pitta and Kapha.
 In excess, it creates gas and constipation.

 The following are examples of foods and spices for the bitter and astringent tastes:

 - bitter melon and gourd

 - pomegranate (tastes sour on the tongue but is both astringent and bitter)